shakebugs/shake-docs/docs/react/disable.md

 loggedInSuccessfully = (user) => {
   if (user.type !== "GUEST") {
     // highlight-next-line
-    Shake.start()
+    Shake.setEnabled(true)
   }
 }
 ```

 ## Disable
-Call the `Shake.stop()` if you want to disable Shake in your application.
+Call the `Shake.setEnabled()` if you want to disable Shake in your application.

-Shake will be disabled immediately, which means:
+Shake will be immediately disabled, which means:
 1. Shake can't be invoked any more
 1. Shake stops tracking all data